Ravi-Upadhyay/javascript-playground/callback-functions/callback-functions.md

 # Javascript - Callback Functions

->   A closure is the combination of a function and the lexical environment within which that function was declared.       `says MDN`
+A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+There so many gloomy things which revloves around.
+We will list such things here with example.

+> In javascript functions are first-class objects, functions are of the type `Object`.

+1. Passing arguments to callback function